-How to Take Screen Shots in iOS 10
+How to Take Screen Shots in iOS 11 and iOS 10

-Have you noticed taking a screenshot is harder in iOS 10 and with iPhone 7?
-Maybe you tried to take a screen shot in iOS 10 only to discover that you either locked the device, sent it to the Home Screen, or summoned Siri instead?
+Have you noticed taking a screenshot is harder in iOS 11 or iOS 10 and with iPhone 7 and iPhone 8?
+Maybe you tried to take a screen shot in iOS 11 or iOS 10 only to discover that you either locked the device, sent it to the Home Screen, or summoned Siri instead?
 This is a fairly common occurrence when taking a screenshot with an iOS 10 device, whether it’s an iPhone, iPad, or iPod touch, and has led some users to think that the mechanism for how to take a screenshot with iOS 10 was changed.
-Well, screenshots have not changed, but the sensitivity seems to be slightly different which requires a minor adjustment for some users to successfully capture screenshots in iOS 10.
+Well, screenshots have not changed, but the sensitivity seems to be slightly different which requires a minor adjustment for some users to successfully capture screenshots in new iOS versions.

-To be completely clear, taking a screenshot in iOS 10 is the same as it was before: just press the Home button and Power button concurrently, the screen will flash, and the screenshot is captured and stored in the Photos app.
+To be completely clear, taking a screenshot in iOS 10 and iOS 11 is the same as it was before: just press the Home button and Power button concurrently, the screen will flash, and the screenshot is captured and stored in the Photos app.

 So why does it appear different for some users in iOS 10?
 This is where the minor behavior adjustment matters.

-Take a Screen Shot with iOS 10 or iPhone 7
+Take a Screen Shot with iOS 11, iOS 10, iPhone 8, or iPhone 7

 Having difficulty taking screen shots in iOS 10?
 Try this approach instead